-Alright, you’re Necrolord or Kyrian, you’ve picked out your best gear set and conduits and now you need to know which buttons to press.
+Alright, you’re talented, you’ve picked out your best gear set and trinkets and now you need to know which buttons to press.
 The damage rotation for Resto Druid in Mythic+ is quite a bit more complex than most other healers and changes depending on the number of targets you’re up against.
-Resto Druid DPS is mostly based around our DoTs (fittingly) and this becomes even more prevalent with Swarm.
+Resto Druid DPS is mostly based around our DoTs (fittingly) and a reliance on big Moonfire casts has become increasingly prevalent in Dragonflight.
 We’ll discuss what to do during specific target counts below but some notes first:

 - When a mob is close to dying you should fall back to Shred or Swipe since any newly applied DoTs won’t be able to run to their full duration.
 Don’t Moonfire a mob that’s on low health.

 - Swarm is not mentioned in the rotations below since it’s something you’ll just continue to cast on cooldown through a key and you’re likely to already have it running when going into a pull.

 - For fights with decent healing checks, you can just use Nature’s Vigil during the most difficult moments – usually when you’d be casting Flourish.

 - Your priority is keeping up all four DoTs.
 In order of priority: Rip > Moonfire > Rake > Sunfire.
 Thrash is a lower priority but still better than non-Starsurge filler.